Reading time: 7 min.

 A lot of experience is required to perform an FUE hair transplant.
 The surgeon must have a steady hand for 6 to 8 hours (or however long your hair transplant takes) and must extract hair follicles carefully to ensure their survival.
 Remember, your donor area is not finite.

-Thanks to language barriers and a lack of in-person consultation, overseas hair transplants are often a little different to what patients expect.
+Thanks to language barriers and a lack of in-person consultation, overseas hair transplants are often a little different from what patients expect.

-Some clinics operate out of shared surgeries or wards, with many surgeries being carried out by technicians in the same room, where they are supervised by a surgeon.
+Some clinics operate out of shared surgeries or wards, with many hair transplant operations being carried out by technicians in the same room, where they are supervised by a surgeon.
 In contrast, UK clinics must ensure a trained surgeon carries out your procedure in a sterile environment.

 What happens if you don’t get the results you want from an overseas hair transplant clinic?